-The Stuart's Cove dive operation is located on the less-visited southwest side of New Providence Island, in a cozy cove that constantly bustles with activity.
-Beginners get diving lessons while experienced divers suit up for open-water adventures -- the latter including the opportunity to dive with wild sharks.
-Other options include snorkeling, SNUBA (a cross between snorkeling and SCUBA), a wall dive using underwater scooters, and the opportunity to pilot your own mini-sub.Continue to 6 of 11 below.
+The Stuart's Cove dive operation is located on the less-visited southwest side of New Providence Island, in a cozy cove that continually bustles with activity.
+Beginners get diving lessons while experienced divers suit up for open-water adventures—the latter including the opportunity to dive with wild sharks.
+Other options include snorkeling, SNUBA (a cross between snorkeling and SCUBA), a wall dive using underwater scooters, and the opportunity to pilot your own mini-sub.Continue to 5 of 10 below.

 Get Your Fish On at Arawak Cay

 This collection of eclectic beachside restaurants, huts, and bars can be a little touristy as far as Caribbean fish fries go, but locals still turn out for fresh fish and conch fritters, cold Kalik beer, and music and dancing every night of the week.
 For fresh fish off the boat with an even more authentic local vibe, try Potter's Cay under the Paradise Island bridge.

 Browse the Straw Market for the Perfect Souvenir